Why have I been refused a loan?

 Checking your credit report will give you more idea of what lenders can see - and where you can make improvements.
 You can check your credit report for free without leaving any footprints on it from these credit reference agencies:

-- Equifax (you can go direct or use CredAbility, which is free for life)
+- Equifax (you can go direct or use our member-only platform, CredAbility, which is free for life)

 You should look for anything that could have affected your credit history and caused your application to be rejected.